-Fortunately, these fees are pretty low so going slightly over your 30-minute time limit will not cost you more than a few extra dollars.
+Fortunately, these overtime charges are pretty low so late returns going slightly over your 45-minute time limit will not cost you more than a few extra dollars in late fees.

-However, be careful not to confuse your 1-day membership with having access to one bike for a full 24 hours; you have access to the bike sharing program for a full 24 hours, but not to a single bike.
+Be careful not to confuse your 1-day membership with having access to one bike for a full 24 hours; you have access to the bike-sharing program for a full 24 hours, but not to a single bike.

-INSIDER TIP: You might want to check on the Capital Bikeshare App whether there are enough bikes or docks available at your next stop.
+INSIDER TIPS: You might want to check on the Capital Bikeshare App whether there are enough available bikes or docks at your next stop.

 Capital Bikeshare has traditional bikes as well e-bikes within its fleet.

 All bikes come with a small front basket and strap to hold small items, bike bags, or packs.